Code-Institute-Submissions/Gazroh87-vg-reviews_AprResubb/README.md

 ### **Current Features**

+- Responsiveness across all device and screen sizes using the Materialize Grid system and CSS media queries makes the website easily accessible and simple to navigate.
+- A user-friendly interface.
+- Attractive, minimalistic design with visuals and information presented clearly and concisely.

-- TO BE ADDED IN FUTURE
+- TO BE UPDATED IN FUTURE

 ### **Future features/improvements to be implemented**